top of page

 What triggers YOU?

-So rather than fight with another's limited perception or fixed mindset I choose to remove my attention from it and no longer engage as I become more and more aware of my Self and my Spirit.
-Removing your Self from "negativity" is a natural response as we are to lean towards "what feels good".
+and disengage emotionally, and preferably physically.
+Removing your Self from "negativity" is a natural response as we are meant to lean towards "what feels good".
 Being "triggered" does not feel good.

 Flight is a more natural and authentic response to me nowadays than getting into Fight mode or having to Freeze in another's vibration of powerlessness, which consequently would make me feel even more powerless.
-Misery loves company but it does not have to be my company.
+I am also not one to fawn as in people-please my way out of a conflict.
+No more.
+Misery does love company but it does not have to be my company nor does it have to be your company.

-Victim mentality is a perspective I tend to spot quickly and inauthenticity "triggers me" so I have a tendency to "check out" when it comes to such vibrations.
-Fawning would not be a choice I would ever want to consider nowadays as it is a response I recognise too well from childhood.
-Fawning never results in anything other than being "used" by others for your kindness.
+Fawning never results in anything other than being "used" for your kindness.
 The fawn response is based in developing people-pleasing behaviours to avoid conflict and establish safety.
-Today, "checking out" is a far greater response to me that fight or fawn although this response definitely does relate to the freeze and flight responses.
+Today, to be fully honest... "checking out" is a far greater response to me that fighting or fawning although this response definitely does relate to the freeze and flight responses.

-So knowing what triggers me... how can I deal with these triggers when these triggers will inevitably show up?
+So how does knowing what triggers me and how I may possibly respond help me deal with those triggers when they inevitably show up?
 Hmmm.... yes, some triggering situations are impossible for us to avoid, all together.
+How to deal with your triggers?
+The methods to soothe madness will be entirely up to YOU but keep reading for some ideas on actions that may help.

 Do not engage!